 - Audit management: We offer audits carried out by professionals in the sector.
 In order to organise these audits, we are required to provide some of your personal data to professionals in the aforementioned sector.
 This processing is based on our legitimate interest.

-- Performing services, processing your operations and executing your instructions: We use your data to perform the services for which you called upon PROTECTION UNIT SA.
-This use implies that PROTECTION UNIT SA is in possession of your personal data for as long as necessary for the provision of the service or services which you have requested.
-This processing is based on the performance of any contract entered into with you and/or any commitment made by you or by PROTECTION UNIT SA.
+- Performing services, processing your operations and executing your instructions: We use your data to perform the services for which you called upon PROTECTION UNIT LTD. This use implies that PROTECTION UNIT LTD is in possession of your personal data for as long as necessary for the provision of the service or services which you have requested.
+This processing is based on the performance of any contract entered into with you and/or any commitment made by you or by PROTECTION UNIT LTD.